tychonievich/cso1-s2022/markdown/memory.md

 # Using the stack in C

-Although the compiler may optimize this by placing variables in registers, conceptually all local variables (including parameters and temporary values created as part of a computation) are stored on the stack.
+Although the compiler may optimize this by placing variables in registers, conceptually all local variables (including function parameters) are stored on the stack.
 Because you've already learned to write programs with local variables, you've also already learned to use stack memory.